Tailoring input/output functions in the C and C++ libraries

 The input/output library functions, such as the high-level

 fprintf(), and the low-level

 ferror(), and the C++ object

 std::cout, are not target-dependent.
-However, the high-level library functions perform input/output by calling the low-level ones.
-These low-level functions call system I/O functions that are target-dependent.
+However, the high-level library functions perform input/output by calling the low-level ones, which themselves call the system I/O functions, which are target-dependent.

 To retarget input/output, you can:

 - Avoid the high-level library functions.

 - Redefine the low-level library functions.